BLOG |

 Under Thailand's Labour Protection Act, employers are legally required to notify employees of termination and follow due process in cases of layoffs or company closure.
 Failure to comply can lead to fines, lawsuits, or reputational damage.

-This guide is tailored for HR leaders and operational heads from Singapore-based firms seeking to close Thai entities while retaining critical talent through an Employer of Record (EOR) model.
+This guide is tailored for HR leaders and operational heads from Singapore-based firms seeking to close Thai entities while retaining critical talent through professional employment models.

 Thailand's employment law is governed primarily by: